TritonDataCenter/java-manta/FAQ.md

 [ServerMultipart](/java-manta-examples/src/main/java/ServerMultipart.java),
 to help illustrate the workflow.

-## How does Client-side Encryption interact with Multipart Uploads?
+## How does client-side encryption interact with multipart uploads?

 When using client-side encryption with multipart upload there are some additional restrictions imposed on the implementor of the SDK: